HS&DR Application form guidance notes for submitting Stage 2 applications

 Outline the particular contribution each member of the team will make to the project and the particular contribution that collaborators are intended to make.
 In addition, please give details of supervision arrangements for junior staff involved.

 There should be a named person with appropriate skills and experience who is responsible for leading the PPI element within the project.
 This role should be an adequately costed and resourced research team member who is able to manage the PPI plans and related activities.
-Examples of the activities a PPI lead might undertake can be found here
+See some examples of the activities a PPI lead might undertake

 You should outline staff numbers and grades, timescales, equipment purchases, etc. that you are requesting funding for.
 If you propose to purchase expensive medical or other equipment, justify fully why you are not proposing to lease it, since this is the DHSC preferred option.